 With its creamy texture, this custard is perfect as a filling for pastries.
 It’s also delicious for fruit or berry-based trifle desserts.
-In that case, though, I like to lighten it up with some soft whipped cream.

 - To make a light pastry cream, fold in 1/2 cup soft whipped cream (made by whisking heavy cream in your electric mixer with a bit of sugar until soft peaks form).

 -Add 1/2 tablespoon alcohol of your choice to the warm custard: Grand Marinier, Limoncello, Kirsch, brandy, rum, etc.

 - 3 large (60g) egg yolks

 - 1 1/4 cups (300 ml) whole milk

 - 1/2 vanilla bean, split and seeded, or 1 teaspoon pure vanilla extract